 (4) In this section —

-relevant official means the Registrar of Titles, the Registrar of Deeds, the Minister administering the Mining Act 1978 and any other person authorised by a written law to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or any other property.
+relevant official means the Registrar of Titles, the Registrar of Deeds and Transfers, the Minister administering the Mining Act 1978 and any other person authorised by a written law to record and give effect to the registration of documents relating to transactions affecting any estate or interest in land or any other property.

-[Section 22 amended by No. 53 of 1997 s.
+[Section 22 amended: No. 53 of 1997 s.
 52 and Sch.
 4 Div.
-1.]
+1; No. 47 of 2011 s.
+16.]

 23. Rectifying error in transfer order